dimanikulin/fva/FVADocMD/MULTIMEDIAIRSYSTEMSANALYZE.md

 <img src="Images/ComparisonoftheprivateMultimediaIRsystems.gif" alt="ComparisonoftheprivateMultimediaIRsystems.gif" />
 Below is the list of them with brief descriptions:
 * **[Synology Moments](https://www.synology.com/en-global/dsm/feature/moments)** – a system that is aimed at collecting all user’s images and videos in one secure location and organizing them in an entirely new way.
 Synology Moments is the brand-new photo solution for personal and home and personal use, offering a modern browsing experience with the image recognition technique.
-* **Mylio** – a free application that can be used to organize images, videos and other data types.
+* **[Mylio](https://mylio.com/)** – a free application that can be used to organize images, videos and other data types.
 This program can be used on any Mac, iOS, Windows and Android device.
-Mylio can automatically arrange the files depending on the calendar app and can run without the Internet to operate. [[19]](./REFERENCES.md).
+Mylio can automatically arrange the files depending on the calendar app and can run without the Internet to operate.
-* **Google Photos** – a photo sharing and storage service, developed by Google.
+* **[Google Photos](https://en.wikipedia.org/wiki/Google_Photos)** – a photo sharing and storage service, developed by Google.
 The service automatically analyzes photos, identifying various visual features and subjects.
-Users can search for anything in photos, with the service returning results in three major categories: People, Places, and Things. [[18]](./REFERENCES.md),[[20]](./REFERENCES.md).
+Users can search for anything in photos, with the service returning results in three major categories: People, Places, and Things.
-* **digiKam** – a free and open-source photo organizing software that can handle more than 100K images.
-The program has all the photo organizing functionality needed, such as uploading, deleting and sorting images. [[12]](./REFERENCES.md)
+* **[digiKam](https://docs.kde.org/trunk5/en/digikam-doc/digikam/index.html)** – a free and open-source photo organizing software that can handle more than 100K images.
+The program has all the photo organizing functionality needed, such as uploading, deleting and sorting images.
-* **Apple photo** – a photo management and editing application, developed by Apple. [[30]](./REFERENCES.md)
+* **[Apple photo](https://en.wikipedia.org/wiki/Apple_Photos)** – a photo management and editing application, developed by Apple.
 <img src="Images/ComparisonofprivateMultimediaIRsystems.png" alt="ComparisonofprivateMultimediaIRsystems.png" />
 <img src="Images/ComparisonofprivateMultimediaIRsystems2.png" alt="ComparisonofprivateMultimediaIRsystems2.png" />